 ▪This would occur when the Signal Identifier in the Panel Zones record is matched with a Physical Zone identified in a CSID Zones record creating something like " Low Battery/Front Door" when there is no battery at the front door (it's in the Control Panel).

-•Require Zone Test? - Check the Require Zone Test? box if you want this specific CSID Zone to be included in the Unverified Zones process and included in the Zone Test Verification Report (see "Understanding the Unverified Zones feature and it's related Zone Test Verification Report" section below and the associated chapters), and to be included in the Web Tech Service Zone Testing list (see the Web Tech On Test Panels & Zone Testing chapter for more information).
+•Require Zone Test? - Check the Require Zone Test? box if you want this specific CSID Zone to be included in the Unverified Zones process and included in the Zone Test Verification Report (see "Understanding the Unverified Zones feature and it's related Zone Test Verification Report" section below, and those associated chapters for more information), and to be included in the Web Tech Service Zone Testing list (see the Web Tech On Test Panels & Zone Testing chapter for more information).

 •Description - Provide a clear, concise description of this Signal ID and/or Physical Zone.